StephenSorriaux/ansible-kafka-admin/README.md

 Apache License 2.0, see [LICENSE file](LICENSE).

 ## Treeware

-You're free to use this package, but if it makes it to your production environment and would like to give some support, we would appreciate you buying the world a tree.

-It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
-If you support this package and contribute to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/StephenSorriaux/ansible-kafka-admin) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

-You can buy trees here [offset.earth/treeware](https://plant.treeware.earth/StephenSorriaux/ansible-kafka-admin)

-Read more about Treeware at [treeware.earth](http://treeware.earth)